 Outside the waistband (OWB) holsters are often carried on the strong side hip.
 Paddle holsters are an option for OWB if you may have to frequently disarm.
 Belt loop attachments are a good choice if you only need to put on and take off the holster once per day.
 I prefer a holster with at least one level of active retention for OWB.
 This means that at least one button, snap, or lever needs to be defeated to draw the firearm from the holster.
 Having at least one level of active retention makes it difficult for someone to snatch your firearm from your holster.

-Selecting a holster engineered and designed for your model of firearm is very important for OWB carry so the firearm doesn’t shake and rattle around within in the holster.
+Selecting a holster engineered and designed for your model of firearm is very important for OWB carry so the firearm doesn’t shake and rattle around within the holster.

 Tips for small of the back carry.

 Small of the back carry is comfortable, however, if you are seated it is nearly impossible to access the firearm efficiently.
 If you do choose to carry in the small of your back, holster cant is your friend.
 Proper cant makes drawing the firearm easier and more comfortable.
 Look for a positive cant, meaning the firearm is leaning forward.
-20 degrees seems comfortable for me for small of the back.
+20 degrees seems comfortable for me for the small of the back.

 Avoid the dead center 6 o’clock position.
 6 o’clock carry means the firearm is in line with your spine.
 To fall while carrying in the 6 o’clock position, could cause serious spinal injury, and also makes accessing the firearm impossible.
 If you choose to carry small of the back, instead opt for 4:30 – 5 o’clock.